 When the wealthy financier, Jeffrey Epstein, died under mysterious circumstances (the Medical Examiner determined that is a suicide, but many people are skeptical), he left behind a huge fortune close to $600 million, along with creditors and lawsuits.
 Just two days before his death, he signed his Will, which left his estate to his trust, the 1953 Trust.
 Because that Trust is not filed with the Court, its contents should remain private, barring litigation involving the Trust’s beneficiaries or trustee’s duties.

 In the Will, Epstein is listed as a resident of the U.S. Virgin Islands.
 After his death, his Will was filed in the U.S. Virgin Islands, probably because his attorneys thought the probate process would be more private.

 For regular people who are not rich or famous, privacy is still a huge deal.
 That is why many people opt for using trusts in their estate planning, instead of just relying on a Will.

 Here are some important differences between a Will and a Trust:

 Regardless of how much or how little wealth you plan to pass on—or stand to inherit—it’s vital that you take steps to make sure that wealth is protected and put to the best use possible.
-As your Personal Family Lawyer®, we have unique processes and systems to help you put the proper planning tools in place to ensure the wealth that’s transferred is not only secure, but that it’s used by your loved ones in the very best way possible.
+We have unique processes and systems to help you put the proper planning tools in place to ensure the wealth that’s transferred is not only secure, but that it’s used by your loved ones in the very best way possible.

-Call our office today to schedule a Planning Session and mention this article to find out how to get this $500 session at no charge.
+Call our office today at (813) 686-7175 to schedule a Planning Session and mention this article to find out how to get this $500 session at no charge.